Azure/terraform-azurerm-avm-res-sql-server/README.md

 ### <a name="output_transparent_data_encryption"></a> [transparent\_data\_encryption](#output\_transparent\_data\_encryption)

 Description: The Transparent Data Encryption configuration for the server, including auto-rotation status.
-Returns null when customer-managed key is not enabled.
+Returns null when customer-managed key is not configured.

 ## Modules